smhdhsn/SMhdHsn/README.md

         ];
     }

-    public function getFunFactList(): array
+    public function getFunFact(): array
     {
         return [
-            'I like my coffee black, just like my metal.', 'Also I get easily distracted by cats.'
+            'There are two ways to write error-free programs; only the third one works!'
         ];
     }
 }